Q: What is AWS Key Management Service (KMS)?

 Q: Which AWS cloud services are integrated with AWS KMS?

-AWS KMS is seamlessly integrated with several other AWS services to make encrypting data in those services as easy as checking a box and selecting the master key you want to use.
-See the Features page for the list of AWS services currently integrated with AWS KMS.
-All use of your keys within integrated services appears in AWS CloudTrail logs.
+AWS KMS is seamlessly integrated with most other AWS services to make encrypting data in those services as easy as checking a box.
+In some cases data is encrypted by default using keys that are stored in KMS but owned and managed by the AWS service in question.
+In many cases the master keys are owned and managed by you within your account.
+Some services give you the choice of managing the keys yourself or allowing the service to manage the keys on your behalf.
+See the list of AWS services currently integrated with KMS.
 See the AWS KMS Developer’s Guide for more information on how integrated services use AWS KMS.

 Q: Why use envelope encryption?
 Why not just send data to AWS KMS to encrypt directly?

-While AWS KMS does support sending data less than 4 KB to be encrypted, envelope encryption can offer significant performance benefits.
+While AWS KMS does support sending data less than 4 KB to be encrypted directly, envelope encryption can offer significant performance benefits.
 When you encrypt data directly with AWS KMS it must be transferred over the network.
-Envelope encryption reduces the network load for your application or AWS cloud service.
-Only the request and fulfillment of the data key through AWS KMS must go over the network.
-Since the data key is always stored in encrypted form, it is easy and safe to distribute that key where you need it to go without worrying about it being exposed.
-Encrypted data keys are sent to AWS KMS and decrypted under master keys to ultimately allow you to decrypt your data.
-The data key is available directly in your application without having to send the entire block of data to AWS KMS and suffer network latency.
+Envelope encryption reduces the network load since only the request and delivery of the much smaller data key go over the network.
+The data key is used locally in your application or encrypting AWS service, avoiding the need to send the entire block of data to KMS and suffer network latency.

-Q: What’s the difference between a key I create vs. default master keys created for me for use within AWS cloud services?
+Q: What’s the difference between a master key I create and master keys created automatically for me by other AWS services?

-Q: Why should I create a customer master key?
+Q: Why should I create my own customer master keys?

-Creating a key in AWS KMS gives you more control than you have with default service master keys.
-When you create a customer master key, you can choose to use key material generated by AWS KMS on your behalf or import your own key material, define an alias, a description, and opt-in to have the key automatically rotated once per year if it backed by key material generated by AWS KMS.
-You also can define permissions on the key to control who can use and manage the key.
-Management and usage activity related to the key is available for audit in AWS CloudTrail.
+Creating your own CMK in AWS KMS gives you more control than you have with AWS managed CMKs.
+When you create a customer managed CMK, you can choose to use key material generated by AWS KMS, generated within an AWS CloudHSM cluster, or import your own key material.
+You can define an alias and description for the key and opt-in to have the key automatically rotated once per year if it was generated by AWS KMS.
+You also define all the permissions on the key to control who can use or manage the key.

 Q: Can I import keys into AWS KMS?